mchoblet/ensemblefilters/README.md

     * Square Root Formulation by Hunt
     * Adaptation by David Livings
 * ESTKF: Error-subspace transform Kalman Filter
+* Stochastic EnKF (the Burgers 1998 update), also with localization.

 ## Test Data